 SECOND-GENERATION COMPOUNDS.
 To overcome these problems of degradation and permeability, several research groups developed modified backbones in the late 1970s which were designed to resist degradation by enzymes and to enter tissues and cells more efficiently.
 The most common of these types, the phosphorothioate backbones used by ISIS Pharmaceuticals and Hybridon, use natural DNA subunits linked together by a sulfur-containing, charged linkage.
 The Company was also extensively involved in developing second-generation backbones through the mid-1980s.
 After extensive investigation, however, the Company concluded that even after optimization, these second-generation compounds might lack the combination of properties desirable for broad clinical utility.
-For this reason, the Company abandoned development of second-generation backbones in the mid-1980s and started development of third-generation backbones designed to address these drawbacks.
+For this reason, the Company bandoned development of third-generation backbones designed to address these drawbacks.
 Today, in spite of extensive progress in the field, the Company believes that there remain serious limitations to second-generation compounds due to problems with the stability, specificity, cost effectiveness, and delivery of these compounds.